Cardiovascular disease in women: Depression

 Due to biological and sociological causes, women are twice as likely to have depression when compared to men.
 Studies have shown that women with depression are at greater risk of developing CVD when compared to peers without depression, although this relationship is still unclear.
 Moreover, depression has also been associated with smoking, a traditional risk factor for CVD.

 Breast cancer treatment

-Because of the location of the heart in relation to the breasts, breast cancer treatments have shown to cause the increased risk, acute or chronic, of CVD.
+Because of the location of the heart relative to the breasts, breast cancer treatments have been shown to cause an increased risk, acute or chronic, of CVD.
 Exposure to radiation and chemotherapy in cancer treatments have shown to cause complications in the heart and its blood vessels, causing scarring or stiffening of heart tissue, which is detrimental to the heart's function.

 Hormones

 Estrogen and other associated female sex hormones have been shown to have major cardioprotective effects on women.
-This may be why it is less common to see women with CVD prior to menopause, after which estrogen levels decline rapidly.
-This causal relationship is still yet to be established clearly, as unfortunately hormone replacement therapies have not been successful in controlling this effect and may reflect a larger feedback loop in play to protect females of reproductive age from CVD.
+This may be why it is less common to see women with CVD before menopause, after which estrogen levels decline rapidly.
+This causal relationship is still yet to be established, as unfortunately, hormone replacement therapies have not been successful in controlling this effect and may reflect a larger feedback loop in play to protect females of reproductive age from CVD.

+Diagnosis

+CVD is an umbrella term encompassing numerous conditions of the cardiovascular system.
+These can be chronic, i.e., ongoing issues, or acute, i.e., having a sudden onset.
+In women, the most common cardiovascular diseases are: atrial fibrillation or flutter, heart failure, chronic ischaemic heart disease and venous thromboembolism.